sebastianfeldmann/phpbu/README.md

   --bootstrap=<file>     A "bootstrap" PHP file that is included before the backup.
   --configuration=<file> A phpbu xml config file.
   --colors               Use colors in output.
-  --debug                Display debugging Information during backup generation.
+  --debug                Display debugging information during backup generation.
   -h, --help             Prints this usage information.
   -v, --verbose          Output more verbose information.
   -V, --version          Output version information and exit.